GavinMendelGleason/syntactic_versioning/README.md

 isn't.

-The future will be in structured storage, structured diff, structured linting and search and perhaps someday we will finally get our structure editors.
+The future will be in structured storage, structured diff, structured linting and search and perhaps someday we will even finally get our structure editors.